bharat-chaudhari-0302/producer-consumer/README.md

 - The `ThreadUtil` class provides utility methods for thread operations.
 - The tests ensure that producers and consumers behave correctly under varying conditions.
 - Expected output includes messages indicating successful production and consumption counts.
-- Error handling scenarios are tested to ensure robustness of the application.
+- Error handling scenarios are tested to ensure the robustness of the application.

 ## Conclusion

-This project showcases the producer-consumer pattern in Java, demonstrating thread synchronization and error handling techniques.
-Thank you for exploring this project!
+This project showcases the producer-consumer pattern in Java, demonstrating thread synchronization and error-handling techniques.
+Thanks for checking out this project!